BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 draw many chains for computational and diagnostic reasons (we discuss how to do this in Chapter [2](chap1bis)).
-All the output chains, whether singular or plural, are typically referred to as a trace or simple the posterior.
+All the output chains, whether singular or plural, are typically referred to as a trace or simply the posterior.
 Unfortunately spoken language is imprecise so if precision is needed the best approach is to review the code to understand exactly what is happening.
 :::